 Child pornography defense lawyer in Lincoln County, MO.
-Confronting accusations or charges related to the possession or distribution of child pornography poses a significant risk to your personal and professional reputation.
-If you find your accused of possessing or distributing child pornography in Lincoln County, MO, you may be looking at serious felony charges and mandatory Missouri sex offender registration upon conviction.
-It is crucial not to leave your defense to chance in such a critical scenario.
+Facing allegations of or charges for the possession or distribution of child pornography threatens to destroy both your reputation and your future.
+If you’ve been charged for having or distributing child pornography in the Lincoln County, MO area, you could be facing felony charges and mandatory Missouri sex offender registration if convicted.
+Don’t leave your defense to chance.

 What Can Lead to Child Pornography Charges in Lincoln County, MO?

-While there might be many stereotypes, child pornography charges come about in all walks of life in and around Lincoln County, MO.
-Missouri Revised Statute § 573.010 defines child pornography as any obscene material or performance depicting sexual conduct, contact, or sexual performance, including a minor under 18 years old as a participant or portrayed observer of the material.
+While there might be many stereotypes, child pornography charges come about in all walks of life throughout the Lincoln County, MO area.
+Missouri Revised Statute § 573.010 defines child pornography as any obscene material or performance depicting sexual conduct, contact, or sexual performance, including a minor under 18 years of age as a participant or portrayed observer of the material.

-As per RSMo § 573.037, an individual commits the offense of child pornography if they knowingly or recklessly possess any child pornography of a minor less than 18 years old or obscene material portraying what seems to be a minor less than 18 years old.
+According to RSMo § 573.037, a person commits the offense of child pornography if such person knowingly or recklessly possesses any child pornography featuring a minor under 18 years old or obscene material portraying what appears to be a minor less than 18 years old.

 If you are confronted with charges related to any of these instances or other child pornography charges, it is imperative to contact Combs Waterkotte now at (314) 900-HELP or reach out to us online.
-Having an knowledgeable advocate by your side is crucial to safeguarding your reputation, your rights, and your future.
+You need an knowledgeable advocate on your side to protect your reputation, rights, and future.

 Lincoln County Resources